University of Sistan and Baluchestan: International campus

-University of Sistan and Baluchistan with 39 years experience in higher education is a university that plays a role in higher education and research in southeast Iran.
+University of Sistan and Baluchistan is a public university in southeastern Iran, active in higher education and research.
 In line with its main objectives, postgraduate programs have been developed in most departments with many now offering PhD programs.
 Opening of the Chabahar International Campus has been a step toward involvement of the university in the international higher education arena.
 This will open the scientific abilities of the USB.